stained glass - simple.jpg

 • Congregations may apply for funding (usually asking for ½ of the cost)

-• Curates can stay past the three years
+• Curates can stay in their position past the three years

 • Funding would be stepped down over the three years